MuazAlradi/HVLMCLD-VAD/README.md

 👉 Place each dataset inside the corresponding folder in `./data`.
 All preprocessing and feature extraction scripts assume this structure.

-Thanks!
-Here is the updated version of the **Feature Extraction** section that reflects the unified script's extended arguments — including number of views, whether to use long-view features, and whether to extract visual features in addition to text:

 ---

 ### 2️⃣ Feature Extraction